 Acetaminophen is a very useful pain reliever, but like other medicines it must be treated with respect and kept safely out of the reach of children and pets.
 The maximum dose that is safe should be noted.

 In July 2011, the maximum daily dose of Tylenol for adults was lowered from 4 grams or 4000 milligrams to 3 grams or 3000 milligrams to reduce the chance of an accidental overdose.
 This meant that no more than six extra strength Tylenol (each containing 500 milligrams of acetaminophen) could be swallowed in a twenty-four hour period, or one tablet every four hours.
-As of 2019, this maximum dose is still in effect according to Tylenol's United States website.
+As of 2020, this maximum dose is still in effect according to Tylenol's United States website.

 Some researchers think that extra strength acetaminophen shouldn't be available without a prescription because of the potential harm that it can cause.
 If someone finds that they need to use the maximum dose continually or frequently, it's time to get medical help.

 It's important to read all medication labels carefully because some products that contain a mix of substances have acetaminophen as one of their ingredients.
 The amount needs to be included in the maximum daily allowance of the substance.
 The School of Medicine at the University of California, San Diego recommends that we don't use a combination product to treat a problem, as does the doctor in the Tylenol video above.
 If we have a runny nose, for example, we should use a product that contains a single medicinal chemical to relieve the symptom and make us feel better instead of a product containing multiple chemicals.

 Dealing with the Medication